CHEE-collaborative/newhaven_csi/data/README.md

   - `traffic_segment_2_grid_sld_newhaven.rds`: Traffic intensity (segments) data interpolated to census block groups.
 [BUG] See `a_05_traffic_segment_hpms_to_cbg.R` for missing AADT data values during interpolation.

 - a_06/
-  - `osm_driving_network_northeast.rds`: OpenStreetMap driving network data for the Northeastern United Staes.
+  - `sf_osm_nh.rds`: OpenStreetMap driving network data for New Haven, projected to Connecticut crs. `sf`

 - a_07/